Surprising Guests with Vegan Menu at Dinner Party: AITA for Not Disclosing?

 Comment from u/pro-gamer-2000

-Dr. Temple Grandin, an expert in animal behavior, explains that understanding the sensory experiences of animals can improve their welfare significantly.
-She notes that many animals are sensitive to loud noises and visual stimuli, which can lead to stress and anxiety.
+Understanding the sensory experiences of animals can improve their welfare significantly.
+Many animals are sensitive to loud noises and visual stimuli, which can lead to stress and anxiety.

-Grandin suggests creating environments that minimize these stressors, such as quieter handling facilities and consistent routines.
-These changes enhance not only animal well-being but also improve productivity in agricultural settings.
+Creating environments that minimize these stressors, such as quieter handling facilities and consistent routines, enhances not only animal well-being but also improves productivity in agricultural settings.

 Implementing these insights across various industries can lead to better outcomes for both animals and humans.